Tag Archives: reframing

 When social anxiety could be reattributed to an external cause , task performance increased.

-Volunteers consumed a non-caffeinated energy beverage and learned that any jitters they might experience could be attributed to the “caffeine” they’d just consumed.
+Volunteers consumed a non-caffeinated energy beverage and were told that any jitters they might experience could be attributed to the “caffeine” they’d just consumed.

 This explanation provided a plausible but false rationale for anxious feelings.